 The first implication of the beliefs focused on the teaching and learning of IL, in our view, has the objective of helping in the intellectual formation of students, where they will begin to develop their criticality in the world around them through reading.
 Students will become more reflective, that is, they will reflect on their actions performed in the context of learning in the classroom.
 Regarding the implications of beliefs and experiences, discussed previously, students, as already mentioned, also have beliefs that will imply and are decisive in the process of learning a foreign language, because as we know, beliefs act directly in the approach to process of acquiring knowledge, then this aspect will directly influence your actions in the classroom.
 Therefore, beliefs and experiences are decisive in the teaching and learning process.
-Then, the need arises for the student, together with the teachers, to know their beliefs and experiences so that they are able to avoid any type of conflict.
-By knowing their beliefs and experiences, students will be guided in their actions in the classroom, thus bringing success in their training and in learning IL.
+Then, the need arises for the student, together with the teachers, to know their beliefs and experiences, students will be guided in their actions in the classroom, thus bringing success in their training and in learning IL.